Zeioth/django-dual-authentication/README.md

 # django-dual-authentication
 This package allows to authenticate a user with either a username an email address, or both.
 It overrides [Django](https://www.djangoproject.com/) authenticate method, so it should work in almost any case of use, without touch anything else.
-Compatible with custom user models.

 Supported versions: